NagaVarmaUppalapati/Project-Centauri/1_REQUIREMENTS/Readme.md

 ## Where:

-**The system is build in such a way that it should help all types of users like from underage children to adults.
-Multiple languages DVD’s are available at one place.
-Excite the customers with various discounts and offers.**
+**The system is build in such a way that it should help all types of users like from children to adults, Multiple languages DVD’s are available at one place, Excite the customers with various discounts and offers.**

 ## How:

-**Our team of professionals work is always innovating new features to the system in such a way it excites our clients and makes a lot easier to get information about the DVD’s.
-We assure that our clients will be getting a unique browsing experience.
-System Keeps posting about current stock and new stocks alert to the user.**
+**Our team of professionals work is always innovating new features to the system in such a way it excites our clients and makes a lot easier to get information about the DVD’s, We assure that our clients will be getting a unique browsing experience, System Keeps posting about current stock and new stocks alert to the user.**

 # Detail requirements